 This explanation is certainly unsatisfactory.
 We may, however, gather some observations that may eventually help to explain this choice.
-The earliest attested Jewish compendium of Mu'tazilite thought is the Kitāb al-Ni'ma, The Book of Blessing, of the Karaite Levi ben Yefet (in Arabic Abū Saʻīd Lāwī b. Ḥasan al-Baṣrī) (late tenth to early eleventh century), the son of the prominent Karaite Bible exegete and legal scholar Yefet ben Eli ha-Levi (whose Arabic name was Abū 'Alī Hasan b.
-'Alī al-Lāwī al-Basrī) (d. after 1006).
-Levi wrote the book at the request of his father as a vindication of Judaism on the basis of Mu'tazilite rational theology, but unlike his father, who disapproved of Islamic Mu'tazilite theology, Levi adopted the doctrines of the Mu'tazila and implicitly recognized Muhammad as a friend of God endowed with prophethood, though ranking below Moses.
-Further evidence as to when (and why) Jewish thinkers began to adopt Mu'tazilite thinking can be gleaned from the extant Jewish copies of Mu'tazilite works of Muslim representatives of the movement, as preserved in the various Genizah collections, most specifically the Abraham Firkovitch collection in St. Petersburg.
-Although a full inventory of the relevant collections and its Mu'tazilite materials is still a major desideratum, it seems that the writings of the Būyid vizier and patron of the Mu'tazila, al-Ṣāḥib b.
-'Abbād (938-95), who was himself an adherent of the movement, constitute the earliest Muslim Mu'tazilite works, copies of which can be traced in the various Jewish collections.
-Moreover, it is attested that Jewish theologians regularly participated in the majālis convened by Ibn 'Abbād at his court in Rayy, the most important center of Baṣran Mu'tazilism during the vizierate of Ibn 'Abbād (976-95), although we do not possess any names of the Jewish theologians who flourished there.
+The earliest attested Jewish compendium of Mu'tazilite thought is the Kitāb al-Ni'ma, "The Book of Blessing," of the Karaite Levi ben Yefet (in Arabic Abū Sa'īd Lāwī b. Ḥasan al-Baṣrī; late tenth to early eleventh century), the son of the prominent Karaite Bible exegete and legal scholar Yefet ben Eli ha-Levi (whose Arabic name was Abū 'Alī Hasan b.
+'Alī al-Lāwī al-Basrī; d. after 1006).
+Levi wrote the book at the request of his father as a vindication of Judaism on the basis of Mu^ctazilite rational theology, but unlike his father, who disapproved of Islamic Mu^ctazilite theology, Levi adopted the doctrines of the Mu^ctazila and implicitly recognized Muḥammad as a friend of God endowed with prophethood, though ranking below Moses.
+Further evidence as to when (and why) Jewish thinkers began to adopt Mu'tazilite thinking can be gleaned from the extant Jewish copies of Mu^ctazilite works by Muslim representatives of the movement, as preserved in the various Genizah collections, particularly the Abraham Firkovich collection in St. Petersburg.
+Although a full inventory of the relevant collections and their Mu^ctazilite materials is still a major desideratum, it seems that the writings of the Buyid vizier and patron of the Mu'tazila, al-Ṣāḥib b.
+'Abbād (938-995), who was himself an adherent of the movement, constitute the earliest Muslim Mu^ctazilite works, copies of which can be traced in the various Jewish collections.
+Moreover, it is attested that Jewish theologians regularly participated in the majālis convened by Ibn 'Abbād at his court in Rayy, the most important center of Başran Mu^ctazilism during the vizierate of Ibn ^cAbbād (976-995), although we do not possess any names of the Jewish theologians who flourished there.

-While these observations do not shed any light as to why Jewish thinkers started to adopt Mu'tazilite doctrines, they suggest, however, that the major turn toward Mu'tazilism occurred during the later decades of the tenth century, i.e., only some few decades after the lifetime of Sa'adya Gaon.
+While these observations do not shed any light as to why Jewish thinkers started to adopt Mu^ctazilite doctrines, they suggest that the major turn toward Mu^ctazilism occurred during the later decades of the tenth century, that is, only some few decades after the lifetime of Sa^cadya Gaon.
 Levi ben Yefet's summa was soon eclipsed by the theological writings of the Rabbanite Samuel ben Ḥofni Gaon (d.
-1013) and his Karaite opponent and younger contemporary Abū Ya'qūb Yūsuf al-Baṣīr (d. between 1037 and 1039), whose kalām works gained an almost canonical status among the Karaites.
-Literary evidence suggests that Mu'tazilite ideas constituted the central doctrinal foundation of the Rabbanite community until the middle of the twelfth century.
-For the Karaites, Mu'tazilism continued to provide a significant doctrinal framework at least through the seventeenth century, an observation that also applies to the Byzantine Karaite milieu where many of the works originally composed in Arabic were transmitted in a Hebrew translation.
+1013) and his Karaite opponent and younger contemporary Abū Ya^cqūb Yūsuf al-Baṣīr (d. between 1037 and 1039), whose kalām works gained an almost canonical status among the Karaites.
+Literary evidence suggests that Mu^ctazilite ideas constituted the central doctrinal foundation of the Rabbanite community until the middle of the twelfth century.
+For the Karaites, Mu^ctazilism continued to provide a significant doctrinal framework at least through the seventeenth century, an observation that also applies to the Byzantine Karaite milieu where many of the works originally composed in Arabic were transmitted in Hebrew translation.